Distillate vs Live Resin Vape Carts

 What Is Distillate?

-How Distillate Is Made (Simple Version)
+How Distillate Is Made (Simplified)

-2. Cannabinoids are extracted
+2. Impurities are removed

-3. The oil is distilled and refined
+3. The oil is distilled under heat and pressure

-4. THC is isolated
+4. THC is isolated at very high purity

-5. Terpenes are added back
+5. Terpenes are re-added for flavor

 Key Traits of Distillate Carts

-• Very high THC (often 85–95%)
+• Very high THC (typically 85–95%)

-• Mild or neutral taste
+• Mild or neutral flavor profile

-• Consistent effects
+• Highly consistent effects

-• Clear or light-colored oil
+• Clear or light golden oil

 What Is Live Resin?

-How Live Resin Is Made (Simple Version)
+How Live Resin Is Made (Simplified)

-1. Plant is harvested
+1. Fresh cannabis is harvested

-3. Frozen plant is extracted
+3. Frozen material is extracted

-4. Terpenes are preserved
+4. Terpenes are preserved in the oil

 Key Traits of Live Resin Carts

-• Strong natural flavor
+• Strong natural flavor and aroma

-• Complex effects
+• More complex effects

 • Amber or golden oil

-The core difference is simple:
+The core difference is extraction philosophy:

 Distillate Flavor